Project One

 Project One is a DJ and production supergroup consisting of two Hardstyle artists, Willem Rebergen (Headhunterz) and Joram Metekohy (Wildstylez).
-So far, the act has released an album, an EP, and several singles.
+The act has released an album, an EP, and several singles.

+The act is characterised by short bursts of activity, releasing music and performing together for a limited amount of time before returning to their respective solo careers.
+They were active from 2008-2010, 2016-2018, and returned to activity in late 2025.

+Prior to producing their debut album, Headhunterz and Wildstylez created two tracks together, titled "Blame it on the Muzic" and "Project 1".
+These tracks were not attributed to the supergroup, only as "Headhunterz vs Wildstylez".
+It was only after the dual release that the latter track would stick as their duo name, albeit stylised as "Project One".

-"Headhunterz and Wildstylez Present: Project One" was made over the course of three months in the Dutch record studio called 'Dreamland Studio's from DJ The Prophet, finishing approximately one track each week.
+Their 2008 album Headhunterz and Wildstylez Present: Project One was made over the course of three months in the Dutch record studio called "Dreamland Studio's" from DJ The Prophet, finishing approximately one track each week.
 Album samplers were released afterwards, featuring the full versions of each album track, and a remix release, were released under Scantraxx Reloaded.
+In an episode of WIldstyez' podcast, Timeless, the pair reminisced on the creation of the album, where they spent a significant amount of time working and essentially living together.
+They even attempted to produce a track on the album under the influence of drugs, which did not pan out as expected.
+The album has become a cult classic, prompting Scantraxx to issue new vinyl represses in 2026.
+Copies of the original CD retail well beyond their release price, with some buyers asking for €300>.